Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 In this interface, the administrator can setup a structure of ηCMS :term:`assemblies <assembly>` (pages), define page templates and edit existing assemblies.
 Using this interface you can define a structure of site pages.
-Any users having `admin` or `admin.asm` permissions allowed to access this UI.
+Any users having `admin` or `admin.asm` permissions have access to this UI.

 .. figure:: img/amgr_img1.png